 4. Flexible Tripod Mount

 If you want to provide a more discrete and versatile option for installing security cameras without drilling, consider using flexible tripods.
 These types of mounts can be used on just about any surface and will typically come with multiple screw holes so that you can adjust your camera’s orientation as needed.
-You can even bend the tripod allowing it attach to surfaces that other types of mounts can’t.
+You can even bend the tripod, allowing it to attach to surfaces that other types of mounts can’t.

 5. Use Double Sided Sticky Tape

-You can also install security cameras without drilling using double-sided sticky tape, like Kevlar Mounting Tape or industrial strength Velcro strips.
+You can also install security cameras without drilling using double-sided sticky tape, like Kevlar Mounting Tape or industrial-strength Velcro strips.
 These materials will help you mount your camera to almost any smooth surface, like windows and walls (be sure to check the Velcro’s weight capacity before using it on a heavier camera).
 They also come with adhesive backing, so you won’t have to drill holes or screw anything in.
 You can remove and re-apply these mounts as often as needed without damage to the surface; however, keep in mind that double-sided sticky tape and Velcro can be a bit permanent if left on a surface for extended periods.

 6. Use Magnetic Mounts